valentingarnier/valentingarnier.github.io/index.md

 We can see that there are three big clusters for the global air traffic, North America, Europe and Eastern Asia.
 The airports in these clusters are strongly connected amongst themselves and the three big clusters are also well connected amongst themselves.
 This network can thus be considered as one with three big communities that are very dense and that are connected with so called *weak ties* which are significant.
 We also notice some varying trends throughout the year.
 It seems that there is more traffic in January and during the summer, but to be more certain about this claim we make a more granular analysis.

+We first look at the distance travelled by month.
+The following bar plot shows how an average user travels throughout the year.
+We should note that this might be a bit biased towards the US as it is the country with the most users.

 <p align="center">
   <iframe style="margin:auto;display:block;" src="assets/global_distance_travelled.html" width="60%" height="600" frameborder="0" style="border:0" allowfullscreen></iframe>
 </p>

+We see that there is a significant increase in flown distance between May and October as we saw in the animation above.
+This might be explained because it is usually a time of the year when  lot of people we have represented in the data (North America and Europe) have summer holidays andthus the time to go on longer trips further.
+However we do not see the increase of traffic in January on this gloabl trend.
+To look into more details we analyze the trend per country:

 <p align="center">
   <iframe style="margin:auto;display:block;" src="assets/distance_travelled.html" width="90%" height="600" frameborder="0" style="border:0" allowfullscreen></iframe>
 </p>

+Here we see something interesting, there is a divide between countries in the Northern and Southern hemisphere of the globe.
+People living in Europe and North America tend to have a peak of travels in the summer months (June to September), while users from countries in the Southern hemisphere such as Australia, New Zealand, Brazil, Argentina or South Africa tend to have a peak in the first months of the year.
+This might be due to the fact that this corresponds to their summer and is when schools are on holidays and families tend to have more time to travel.
+This can also explain why we are seeing more traffic in the animated gif af air traffic above.

+We now do the same analysis for the number of trips.
+We first show the gloabl trend:

 <p align="center">
   <iframe style="margin:auto;display:block;" src="assets/global_number_trips_travelled.html" width="60%" height="600" frameborder="0" style="border:0" allowfullscreen></iframe>
 </p>

+The trend we observe here is very similar to the one for the flown distance, meaning that the periods when user travel further are the same ones as the periods when user travel frequently.
+To see if we also see a North/South divide we show the data per country:

 <p align="center">
   <iframe style="margin:auto;display:block;" src="assets/number_trips_travelled.html" width="90%" height="600" frameborder="0" style="border:0" allowfullscreen></iframe>
 </p>
-Ajouter la courbe travel / mois (total et par country) --> que doit faire Apo + description

-At this point, we have a good background of where could live the real guilties and we know to what looks like the air traffic during those terrible months.

-### Analysis
+As one coud expect, we see the same trend appearing for the number of travels.

-#### Analyse which are the top 10 countries to which people travels based on their own country
+### Analyse which are the top 10 countries to which people travels based on their own country

 TODO

 <iframe src="assets/top10visited.html" width="100%" height="500" frameborder="0" style="border:0" allowfullscreen></iframe>

-#### Analyse which are the top 10 countries where live the contacts of the people based on their own country
+### Analyse which are the top 10 countries where live the contacts of the people based on their own country

 Now that we have the top 10 countries to which the possible guilties travel based on their own country, we tought to find some informations about where live the contacts of the possible guilties in order to guess who are the partners in crime of the guilty once they will find him.
 To do so, we found for each person the country where he lives based on his home.
 Then, thanks to the contact network we have, we manage to obtained the top 10 countries where live their contacts based on their own country.